JuliaEarth/GeoStats.jl/paper/paper.md

 # Summary

-[GeoStats.jl](https://github.com/juliohm/GeoStats.jl) is an extendable framework for high-performance geostatistics in Julia, as well as a formal specification of statistical problems in the spatial setting.
+[GeoStats.jl](https://github.com/juliohm/GeoStats.jl) is an extensible framework for high-performance geostatistics in Julia, as well as a formal specification of statistical problems in the spatial setting.
 It provides highly optimized solvers for estimation and (conditional) simulation of variables defined over general spatial